Grassroots Currencies: Foundations for Grassroots Digital Economies: Economic Scenarios of Grassroots Currencies

-\mypara{Scenarios for Personal Grassroots Cryptocurrencies} Here we elaborate some scenarios of grassroots cryptocurrencies issued by people. \begin{enumerate}[leftmargin=*] \item \textbf{Mutual Credit Lines are a Sybil-Repellent}: Preventing sybils (fake or duplicate digital personae) from joining a digital community is a major open challenge~\cite{RN217,RN343,RN359}.
+\begin{enumerate}[leftmargin=*] \item \textbf{Mutual Credit Lines are a Sybil-Repellent}: Preventing sybils (fake or duplicate digital personae) from joining a digital community is a major open challenge~\cite{RN217,RN343,RN359}.
 One approach~\cite{shahaf2020genuine,poupko2021building} employs mutual sureties in sybil-resilient algorithmic admission of people to a digital community.
 Such mutual sureties should be backed by some cryptocurrency.
 But, if a grassroots digital community depends on cryptocurrency-backed mutual sureties to grow, how can it grow without initial capital or credit?
 We saw above (\#\ref{coin-exchange}) that mutual credit lines can provide a growing community with liquidity without initial capital or credit.
 It so happens that mutual credit lines are precisely the mutual sureties needed for sybil-resilience.
 Mutual credit lines are established between people who know and trust each other, so the risk of an honest person opening a mutual credit line with fake identity is low (the case of a bounded fraction of Byzantine agents that attempt to perpetrate fake identities can be dealt with~\cite{poupko2021building}).
-Regarding duplicate identities, a person $p$ obtaining credit from different people using different digital identities, say $p'$ and $p''$, in effect hides assets from its creditors---family, friends, and colleagues---since holders of a $p'$-coin cannot redeem it against assets held by the $p''$ account, and vice versa, as long as it is not publicly known that $p'$ and $p''$ identify the same person $p$.
-Obtaining credit from people that trust you under a false pretence and while hiding assets from them is a major breach of their trust.
-Most people are morally incapable of perpetrating an act, and the few that can will be hard-pressed to maintain two different digital identities, each initially known to only half of one's social circle, without being exposed.
-Hence, mutual sureties realized by mutual credit lines of are an excellent tool for repelling sybils from digital communities.
+Regarding duplicate identities, a person $p$ obtaining credit from other people using multiple digital identities, say $p'$ and $p''$, in effect hides assets from its creditors---family, friends, and colleagues---since holders of a $p'$-coin cannot redeem it against assets held by the $p''$ account, and vice versa, as long as it is not publicly known that $p'$ and $p''$ identify the same person $p$.

-This capability of grassroots cryptocurrencies provides a major justification for using them as the basis for a grassroots digital economy, as opposed to commencing with community/community bank cryptocurrencies.
-With grassroots cryptocurrencies, when a community bank admits a new member it will evaluate their credit standing with the member's peers, and could employ mutual lines of credit among community members as collateral for the credit line provided by the bank.
-This is precisely what would make the community bank sybil-resilient (See \#\ref{community-bank}).